05-12-20232024 National Minimum Wage Pay Guidelines

 Roles with more than 30h are no longer recognised as part of the traditional au pair programme by BAPAA.

-European nationality, extensive prior childcare experience (combining both practical and babysitting experience, for example. nursery or school work background).
+Extensive prior childcare experience (combining both practical and babysitting experience, for example. nursery or school work/teaching background)

 The exact duties will vary by family, but most families expect some of the following to be part of the au pair’s duties.